Student Life Resource Toolkit

 In the Jesuit tradition, the Health Promotion Services offers health services and opportunities that promote wellness, stimulate better health awareness, and foster a vibrant and safe campus community for student academic success and retention.
 Health Promotion Services staff manage three USF health requirements for students:

 • Immunization Requirement.
-All new undergraduate students (including branch campuses) and graduate students living on campus must submit their immunization requirements to HPS (except nursing students).
+All new undergraduate students and graduate students (including additional campuses) must submit their immunization requirements to HPS (except online degree students).
+Nursing students are only required to submit their COVID-19 vaccination.

 • Student Health Insurance Plan.
 Students are required to have health insurance, whether this is an external plan or the one endorsed by the university.
 The HPS staff assist students with questions regarding their insurance and benefits, help them manage the waiver process, advocate for students with high medical claims, and educate students on health insurance terminology.